Asharma-bhavna/midtest/README.md

 ### Prerequisite

 #### 1. Download the Centrify Credential Resolver JAR File, To download the plugin.
-     navigate to the Centrify Download Center: www.Centrify.com > Support > Downloads and click on the Tools and Plugins > ServiceNow Integration.
+     Nvigate to the Centrify Download Center: www.Centrify.com > Support > Downloads and click on the Tools and Plugins > ServiceNow Integration.

 #### 2. Activate the External Credential Plugin on ServiceNow Instance.
 Reference :- https://docs.servicenow.com/bundle/paris-servicenow-platform/page/product/credentials/task/t_ActivateExtrnlCredStoragePlugIn.html